markboulton/specimen-builder/README.md

 Specimen Builder provides some simple utility classes in the design token CSS – `src/css/theme.css` – to fine-tune your typesetting.
 The following classes are available:

-- Colours: Colours are available as CSS variables.
+* Colours: Colours are available as CSS variables.
 Be mindful of the dark mode, and please ensure you provide sympathetic dark alternatives for every additional colour used.
-- Spacing: Specimen Builder provides em-based spacing units with the classes `.m-1u`, `.m-2u`, and `.p-1u`, `.p-2u` etc. Where u = 1em, m = margin, and p = padding.
+* Spacing: Specimen Builder provides em-based spacing units with the classes `.m-1u`, `.m-2u`, and `.p-1u`, `.p-2u` etc. Where u = 1em, m = margin, and p = padding.
-- Font weight.
+* Font weight.
 Several typesetting classes are available. eg `.italic`
-- Font size: A large range of em-based font sizes are available from `type-3xs`, to `.type-8xl`.
+* Font size: A large range of em-based font sizes are available from `type-3xs`, to `.type-8xl`.
-- Line height. `.lh08` to `.lh14` represent line height values 0.8 to 1.4.
+* Line height. `.lh08` to `.lh14` represent line height values 0.8 to 1.4.
-- Alignment. `.align-centre`, `.align-left`, `.align-justify`, `.align-right`.
+* Alignment. `.align-centre`, `.align-left`, `.align-justify`, `.align-right`.

 #### Reading direction
-If producing specimens for languages that read right to left, you need to edit the default layout file in `src/_layouts_/default.html`.
-At the top of the document, add `dir="rtl"` to the `HTML` element so it reads `<html dir="rtl">`.
+If producing specimens for languages that read right to left, or top to bottom, you need to edit a variable in `_src/data/site.js` called 'direction' and change its value to either:

+* Left to right: "ltr"
+* Right to left: "rtl"
+* Left to right, top to bottom: "ltrttb"
+* Right to left, top to bottom: "rtlttb"

+These values will change the text blocks in each container.

+### Extending Specimen Builder even further!

 [Specimen Skeleton](https://github.com/kabisa/specimen-skeleton) – the foundation on which Specimen Builder is built – provides us with some useful tools to extend the specimens even further: